oresttokovenko/oresttokovenko.github.io/_posts/2021-12-25-aws-data-analytics-specialty.markdown

         - Blog posts and article analytics
     - **Redshift**
       - OLAP using BI tools
-        - Near real-time analysis of millions of rows of manufacturing data generated by continious manufacturing equipment
+        - Near real-time analysis of millions of rows of manufacturing data generated by continuous manufacturing equipment
-        - Analyze events from mobile app to gain insight inot how users use it
+        - Analyze events from mobile app to gain insight into how users use it
         - Make live data generated by range of next-gen security solutions available to large numbers of organizations for analysis
       - Don't use OLTP or with small data sets
 - ### Select the appropriate data visualization solution for a given scenario
   - ### _Refresh Schedule - Real time Scenarios_
-    - Typically using Elasticsearch and Kibana
+    - Typically using Opensearch and Kibana
-      - `refresh_interval` in Elasticsearch domain updates the domain indicies; determines query freshness
+      - `refresh_interval` in Opensearch domain updates the domain indices; determines query freshness
       - Default is every second
       - Formula: K * (number of data nodes), where k is the number of shards per node
-      - Balance refresh rate cost with decision making needs
+      - Balance refresh rate cost with decision-making needs
   - ### _Refresh Schedule - Interactive Scenarios_
     - Typically ad-hoc exploration using QuickSight
     - Refresh Spice data